 UV-detected absorbance melting curves of RNA are used to determine helix folding energies, providing the thermodynamic insight into RNA secondary structure that underlies a plethora of structure prediction tools.
 Appropriate analysis of absorbance melting curves is not trivial, requiring many data preprocessing, regression, and error analysis steps.
-The absorbance melting curve-fitting software Meltwin, originally introduced in 1996, provided researchers with a consistent and facile absorbance melting curve analysis platform that provided a generation of RNA folding parameters.
-Unfortunately, Meltwin software, has non-transparent algorithms, is no longer maintained, and relies on idiosyncratic choices by the user.
+The absorbance melting curve-fitting software MeltWin, originally introduced in 1996, provided researchers with a consistent and facile absorbance melting curve analysis platform that provided a generation of RNA folding parameters.
+Unfortunately, MeltWin software has non-transparent algorithms, is no longer maintained, and relies on idiosyncratic choices by the user.
 Herein, we provide MeltR, an open-source, curve-fitting package in the popular R statistical programming language.
-The meltR.A function of MeltR provides the same facile conversion of absorbance data to folding energies provided by Meltwin, but has additional useful features for experiments.
-In particular, the BLtrimmer function provides a consistent protocol that improves folding energy estimation and uncertainty analysis, based on analysis of an ensemble of randomly trimmed baselines.
-We believe that MeltR will be a useful tool for analyzing another generation of absorbance melting curve experiments.
+The meltR.A function of MeltR provides the same facile conversion of absorbance data to folding energies provided by MeltWin but has additional useful features for experiments.
+In particular, the BLtrimmer function provides a consistent protocol that improves folding energy estimation and uncertainty analysis, based on the analysis of an ensemble of randomly trimmed baselines.
+We believe that MeltR will be a useful tool for analyzing the next generation of absorbance melting curve experiments.

 Introduction